-- Features a specially weaved sewing line preventing the inner filling from moving
+- Features a weaved sewing line preventing the inner-fabric from swaying or moving.

 Microfiber is a soft and comfy fabric that most dogs will love to snuggle on.
 Most microfibers are made from polyester, so they are not as breathable but will hold up to regular use.
 They aren’t durable enough for a destructive dog, though.
 You can spot-treat microfiber in between regular washings.
 It is not tolerant to heat, so it has to left out to air dry.
 Also, microfiber will be twice as expensive as cotton fabric.

 - SOFT COMFORT: The Ultra Soft Chenille Microfiber Bed massages and supports your pup